 Morgan’s Cloud, our boat and home, is a custom McCurdy and Rhodes 56-foot cutter.
 Here is a general description of her including what has worked well and what we would do differently.
-In 2004 we commenced a major refit that eventually took three years to complete.

 Jim McCurdy was one of the best offshore sailboat designers that has ever put pen to paper; think of the Hinckley Southwester 42 and 51, the US Naval Academy Cutters, and the famous ocean racers Acadia and Carina.
 McCurdy & Rhodes draw boats that can cruise comfortably and safely anywhere in the world and still give a good account of themselves racing offshore.
 McCurdy’s unparalleled eye for a perfect shear line and overhangs give his boats a classic beauty that only Herreshof and a few others can aspire to.
 Jim’s son, Ian, still runs the business.

 Morgan’s Cloud has two near-sister ships; the original was Paquet, designed for Fred Schaefer of Schaefer Marine as a show and test boat for the company’s gear.
 Both her sister ships are ketches.

 John Merreck who, along with his wife, spent six years building Surnage, as they called her, in the back of their custom metal fabrication plant in Cleveland, Ohio.
 Their plan was to sail in warm waters, while doing metal work to earn money.
 Tragically, John died of a heart attack in the engine room in his early forties before ever launching the boat. <!— end #mainContent –>

 Displacement (actual from measurement, all gear aboard but tanks empty) 48,700 lbs (22,089 kg)